timjogorman/RicherEventDescription/guidelines.md

 is Superman), then these are IDENT.
 - If X is Y asserts a SET/MEMBER relations, mark it as such.
-The such as test is a good metric in this case -- you can restatae the relationship in
-\ref{Mobama} as busy ladies such as Michele Obama, but one can't say Supermen like Clark Kent
+The such as test is a good metric in this case -- you can restate the relationship seen as busy ladies such as Michele Obama, but one can't say Supermen like Clark Kent
-- If X is Y doesn't show Y as a set, and the two described entities are the identical, but the attribute is a role (Joe is the vice president), a defined role that is not a separate referent (Joe is the tallest man in the room), then use BRIDGING.
-- If X is Y is very predicative (the Y is less of a separate referent and more of an attribute of X) and cannot be framed as a SET/MEMBER or BRIDGING relationship, then do not mark any relation at all.
+- If X is Y is very predicative (such as "the house is red", where Y is purely an attribute of X), then do not mark any relation at all.

-#### APPOSITIVE
+- If X is Y marks Y as being the currently the role of X, but is not permanently identical to X -- like "is the current vice president" or "is the person holding the talking stick" then make the relation BRIDGING.
+Note that is only applies to equational clauses -- mentions like "The vice president" should just be in identity chains with the intended referent.
+Remember for the purpose of making ident chains that Y in this case marks that role in general (rather than X being in that role)

+**APPOSITIVE**

 Two entities have an APPOSITIVE relation if two NPs having the same semantic meaning occur adjacent to one another, separated only by